eoscostarica/guide.eoscostarica.io/docs/tutorials/github-keys.md

 ## Why we need GitHub Keys?

-Let's first defined GitHub as a browser-based online control system of distributed version for those software developers using the Git revision control system.
-Git uses SSH public key authentication and not a password authetication.
+Let's first define GitHub as a browser-based online control system of distributed version for those software developers using the Git revision control system.
+Git uses SSH public key authetication and not a password authetication.
 Each user of the system has to generate a key.

 The `SSH` is also known as Secure Shell or Secure Socket Shell [More About SSH in GitHub](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/about-ssh).
 SSH keys are used to authenticate secure connections they are generate through a public key cryptographic algorithm, the most common being RSA or DSA.
 This is a one-way formula that ensures the public key can be derived from the private key but the private key cannot be derived from the public key.

 ## How to generate a new SSH key?

-This guide is for Windows users , more information for Linux and Mac [on this site](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
+This guide is for Windows users, more information for Linux and Mac [on this site](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

-Windows environments do not have a standard default unix shell.
+Windows environments do not have a standard default Unix shell.
 External shell programs will need to be installed for to have a complete keygen experience.
 The most straight forward option is to utilize Git Bash.

 - Open Git Bash